-ESTABLISH A STORY
+ESTABLISH A STORY (“Geschenkpapier” um die eigentliche Arbeit)

+Wichtige Dinge 3x erzählen (Anfang, Mitte, Ende)

 Also introduce more in the beginning of each section.
 Vincent wants to see context

 How much in detail need to describe KAP?
+Suggestion: keep it short as similar to DUCC, can also say, it was not part of your work and mechanical realization is therefore not discussed in detail.

 Need to discuss with Paul what the Main goals of the thesis should be